Rural Climate Partnership

-All of the work of RCI will incorporate organizing strategies that build on Heartland’s successful civic engagement work.
+All of the work of RCP will incorporate organizing strategies that build on Heartland’s successful civic engagement work.
 Many existing Heartland partners and grantees already include climate justice in their

 organizing and other programming.
-Engaging existing partners, as well as new organizations and leaders, in RCI will strengthen Heartland Fund’s long-term work cultivating leaders and building power.
+Engaging existing partners, as well as new organizations and leaders, in RCP will strengthen Heartland Fund’s long-term work cultivating leaders and building power.

 In the coming months, Congress is poised to consider spending packages designed to create jobs through transformational investments in infrastructure, expansion of clean energy, increasing resilience, and addressing the legacy of environmental injustices.
 While the scope of these investments remains to be decided, it is clear that a combination of new federal policies, congressional appropriations, and other administrative actions creates a unique opportunity ahead.